vistark16/vistark16.github.io/README.md

+# Profile
+Mathematics Bachelor Graduate at University of Indonesia.
+Passionate and high on curiosity and enthusiast about processing data, analyzing data, and get useful insights.
+Highly motivated for self- development and learning new experience.
+Self-motivated, responsible, easy to adapt, and caring for the surroundings.
+Eager to learn and grow in the dynamic data analytics industry.

+---

+# Previous Project
 ### 📑 Project Summary – Analysis of Performance Results of the Covolutional Neural Networ (CNN) Method in Pathological Myopia Classification

 #### Overview